codewars/docs/content/curation/kata.md

 ### Auto-unpublish

 A beta kata which receives two posts labeled as `issue` is automatically unpublished and turned back into a draft.
-It cannot be republished until there is at least one unresolved issue.
+It cannot be republished as long as there is at least one unresolved issue.

 ## Reward for Reviewers